tungd/elixir-dns/README.md

 The package is available in [Hex](https://hex.pm) and can be installed as:

+  1. Make sure you have the Erlang/OTP source files installed, otherwise the compilation will fail with an `{:error, :enoent}` message.
+On Ubuntu, this can be done using `apt-get install erlang-src`.

-  1. Add dns to your list of dependencies in `mix.exs`:
+  2. Add dns to your list of dependencies in `mix.exs`:

         ```elixir
         def deps do